JRyu94/2PGraphDTA/README.md

 # 2PGraphDTA: Binding pocket–centered graph neural network for drug–target affinity prediction using partial charge and position-specific scoring matrix

 This repository contains code for 2PGraphDTA.
 2PGraphDTA is a deep learning framework for drug–target binding affinity prediction using graph neural networks.It encodes protein binding pockets using GAT with Position-Specific Scoring Matrix (PSSM) features and molecular structures using GCN with atomic partial charges.
-The combined representations are fed into an MLP for affinity regression, supporting both the Davis and KIBA datasets with 5-fold cross-validation.
+The combined representations are fed into an MLP for affinity regression.

 ---